What to See and Do in the Gardens of Villa Borghese

 This sculpture also shows the faithful work of Bernini, who remarked with charcoal the facial expressions of both characters.
 It shows the delicacy of Apollo's robe and a spectacular realism in the transformation of Daphne's skin into tree bark.
 Bernini considered Apollo his masterpiece.

-This work is very impressive as it may lead you to wonder how Bernini managed to get Pluto's fingers to sink into Proserpina's thigh.
-It may be hard to believe that it is a sculpture made of marble with incredible realism.
+This work is very impressive, as it can be hard to believe that it is a sculpture made of marble because of its incredible realism.

 According to this mythology, therefore, for half a year the earth blooms and in the other half it rains, due to the tears of Ceres waiting for her daughter.